 Preschoolers and Fantasy Play

 At this age, play is more focused on make-believe than on toys or games.
 Preschoolers love to construct elaborate scenarios and assign each other roles to play.
-Going grocery shopping or going to the post office may seem mundane to you, but your child probably finds these chores fascinating and may mimic them in her make-believe play.
+Going grocery shopping or going to the post office may seem mundane to you, but your child probably finds these chores fascinating and may mimic them in their make-believe play.

 Make-believe is how children "try on" adult roles and behaviors they see in the world around them.
 This activity helps them develop important social skills such as taking turns, cooperating, and paying attention.